 There are several decor elements that pull me right into this room.
 I’m doing flips over the doors!
 I love how even the door trim matches the door pattern.
 I also love the muted greens used on the desk and chair.
 And the slightly hidden but stunning mirrored end table to pull it all together.

-This room below proves a point that you don’t need more than one decor element to make your statement.
+This room below proves the point that you don’t need more than one decor element to make your statement.
 I appreciate how using an element with height pulls you into the room.

 Using elements like lamps to decorate is no secret but staging them in a captivating way is a skill I appreciate.